korewireless/Microvisor-Demo-Http/README.md

 You will need a Twilio account.
 [Sign up now if you don’t have one](https://www.twilio.com/try-twilio).

 You will also need a Twilio Microvisor Nucleo Development Board.
-These are currently only available to Private Beta program participants.

 ## Software Setup